Long distance relationship problems are bound to occur when navigating being apart from those we love.

 Being in a relationship with someone who had a different upbringing than you provides an amazing opportunity to explore their culture in an immersive and more personal way than you ever could on your own.

-It’s time to embracing your cultural differences and using them as way to:
+It’s time to embrace your cultural differences and use them as a way to:

 - Expand your knowledge about the world

 - Understand your partner on a deeper level

 This is only going to strengthen your relationship while becoming more sophisticated and worldly in the process!

 - Teaching each other to cook dishes that taste like home

 - Having virtual tutoring and history lessons, and